Home / Industries / Bakeries

 Circulation air for the oven is preheated from 15 to 103°C, which results in a heat recovery of 143 kW and a reduction of the oven gas consumption of 20%.

-HeatMatrix will design, deliver and install a complete heat recovery system in your bakery, so you don’t have to worry about the implementation.
+HeatMatrix will design, deliver and, upon request, install a complete heat recovery system on your site, so you don’t have to worry about the implementation.

 Bread or confectionary is baked in (continuous) ovens.
 The flue gases and baking vapors are sources of waste heat.
 The waste heat can be recovered and used for combustion or convection air preheating.
 Alternatively hot water can be generated for usage in (crate) washers, dough preparation or for building heating.